Gravitational Pressure and the Accelerating Universe: The Gravitational Energy-Momentum and Pressure in the TEGR

-On the left-hand side of Eq. (\ref{2.13.1}) we have the total momentum of the gra- vitational and matter fields divided by time, that is, it has dimension of force.
-And since on the right-hand side $dS_j$ is an element of area, it follows that the quantity $-\phi^{(i)j}$ has dimension of force per unit of area, \textit{i.e.}, it is a \textit{pressure density}.
-Thus, $-\phi^{(i)j}$ precisely represents the pressure density along the $(i)$-direction, over a unit area element whose normal is oriented along the $j$-direction \cite{Ref18}.
-To obtain the radial pressure, in spherical-type coordinates, we fix $j = r, \theta,\varphi$ and therefore $j = 1$ is associated with the radial direction.
-In spherical-type coordinates, $\phi^{(r)1} = \phi^{(i)1}n_{i}$, where $n_{i} = (\sin\theta\cos\phi,\,\sin\theta\sin\phi,\,\cos\theta)$ is the unit radial vector, the pressure density along the radial direction is
+On the left side of Eq. (\ref{2.13.1}) we have the total momentum of the gravitational and matter fields divided by time, what has the dimension of force.
+As the quantity $\phi^{(i)j}$ is a tensor density, its dimension will depend on the coordinates one uses.
+When one uses dimensionfull coordinates, $dS_j\,$ has dimension of area, what implies that the quantity $-\phi^{(i)j}$ has dimension of pressure (in this case, one has the pressure along the $(i)$-direction, over a unit area element whose normal is oriented along the $j$-direction \cite{Ref18}).
+From it, one can readly obtain the total pressure over the surface $S$.
+For vacuum space-times, the pressure will be just the pressure of the gravitational field.
+In Ref. \cite{Ref19}, the gravitational pressure over the event horizon of a Schwarzschild and a Kerr black holes has been computed.
+In both cases, the pressure resulted to be radially directed towards the center of the black hole.
+If one uses spherical-type coordinates, for instance, then by fixing $i = r, \theta,\varphi$, $j = 1$ is associated with the radial direction.
+Hence, for this type of coordinates, one can write $\phi^{(r)1} = \phi^{(i)1}n_{i}$, where $n_{i} = (\sin\theta\cos\varphi,\,\sin\theta\sin\varphi,\,\cos\theta)$ is the unit radial vector.
+Thus, the tensor density along the radial direction is